BuzzFeedNews/2018-07-wildfire-trends/README.md

 # How A Booming Population And Climate Change Made California’s Wildfires Worse Than Ever

 Data and [R](https://www.r-project.org/) code underlying this Jul.
-28, 2018 [BuzzFeed News article](https://www.buzzfeednews.com/article/peteraldhous/california-wildfires-people-climate)on wildfires in California.
+28, 2018 [BuzzFeed News article](https://www.buzzfeednews.com/article/peteraldhous/california-wildfires-people-climate) on wildfires in California.

 ## Methodology/Code